openlayers/openlayers/changelog/upgrade-notes.md

 #### Pointer events polyfill removed

 Now that all major browsers support Pointer events natively, we removed the [elm-pep](https://npmjs.com/package/elm-pep) dependency.
-If you are targeting older browsers that do not have Pointer events, you now need to include the polyfill in your application.
+If you are targeting older browsers that do not support Pointer events, you now need to include a pointer events polyfill ([elm-pep](https://npmjs.com/package/elm-pep) or [pepjs](https://www.npmjs.com/package/@openlayers/pepjs)) in your application.

 ### v6.3.2